henrysxie/intro_python/exercises/6_dictionaries.md

+# Dictionaries

-Create a dictionary called `class_data` with the following keys:
+1. Create a dictionary called `class_data` with the following keys:

-- "course_name", which should correspond to "Intro to Python"
+    - "course_name", which should correspond to "Python Programming 101"

-- "student_count", which should correspond to number of students, say 20
+    - "student_count", which should correspond to number of students, say 15.

-- "instructor", which should itself be a dictionary with the following keys
+    - "instructor", which should itself be a dictionary with the following keys:
         - "name" ("Henry")
         - "gender" ("M")
         - "can_program" (True)

-- get the student count from the dictionary
+2. Get the student count from the dictionary

-- get the instructor name from the dictionary
+3. Get the instructor name from the dictionary

-- delete the gender key under instructor
+4. Delete the gender key under instructor

-- change the instructor name to "Henry Xie"
+5. Change the instructor name to "Henry Xie"